munificent/craftinginterpreters/book/strings.md

     followed by the combining character "¨" gives you "ä".
 (To make things more confusing Unicode *also* has a single code point that looks like "ä".)

-    If a user accesses the fourth "character" in "naïve", do they expect "v" or "¨" as a result?
+    If a user accesses the fourth "character" in "naïve", do they expect to get back "v" or "¨"?
 The former means they are thinking of each code point and its combining characters as a single unit -- what Unicode calls an *extended grapheme cluster* -- the latter means they are thinking in individual code points.
 Which is what your users expect?